What is Padlet?

-Yes, we are basically compatible with screen reader software (such as Apple VoiceOver), but we are working on becoming even more accessible as we tailor content to screen readers.
+Yes, we are compatible with screen reader software (such as Apple VoiceOver), but we are working on becoming even more accessible as we tailor content to screen readers.

 Does Padlet provide keyboard access?

 Currently, you can navigate the login page and the dashboard using only your keyboard.
 Padlets can be viewed, but settings cannot be changed.
-We are working on keyboard compatibility for settings, post creation, post editing, and post expansion.
+We are working on keyboard compatibility for settings, post-creation, post-editing, and post-expansion.

-Does Padlet provide low vision color contrast?
+Does Padlet provide low-vision colour contrast?

 Not at this time.
 We are working on it.
 For now, we recommend you download a web extension such as High Contrast for Chrome to increase contrast on Padlet pages.